syncfusion-content/wpf-docs/wpf/Scheduler/Month-View.md

 ![WPF Scheduler month view Leading and Trailing Days Visibility](Month-View_Images/wpf-scheduler-leading-and-trailing-days-visibility.png)

-## Customize number of month rows
+## Customize the number of visible weeks

-The number of week visible in the month view can be changed by setting the `NumberOfVisibleWeeks` property of [MonthViewSettings](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.MonthViewSettings.html) in the Scheduler.
+The number of weeks visible in the month view can be changed by setting the `NumberOfVisibleWeeks` property of [MonthViewSettings](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.MonthViewSettings.html) in the [`SfScheduler`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.html).
 By default, 6 weeks are visible.

 {% tabs %}